Course Outline

 Requirements

-A solid understanding of IT issues and concepts related to databases, as well as the ability to operate a computer effectively for government tasks.
+A foundational understanding of information technology (IT) issues and concepts related to databases is essential, along with the capability to operate a computer effectively for government tasks.

 21 Hours